Is The Midnight Club’s Paragon a Real Cult? What is the Hourglass Sign?

 Image Credit: Eike Schroter/Netflix

-Although Netflix’s ‘The Midnight Club’ has eight main characters, only one among them serves as the audience surrogate, Ilonka.
+Although Netflix’s ‘The Midnight Club’ has eight main characters, only one of them serves as the surrogate for the audience, Ilonka.
 The story begins with Ilonka being diagnosed with thyroid cancer.
 After the practitioners of conventional medicines give up, Ilonka takes to the internet in her desperate search for a cure.
 She learns about Brightcliffe Hospice and how one of its residents, Julia Jeyne, apparently made a full recovery.
 Hoping for the same results, Ilonka convinces her foster father to admit her.
 The sprawling property where Brightcliffe is located has a long history.
 In the 1940s, it belonged to a cult named Paragon.
-If you are wondering whether Paragon is based on a real cult, we got you covered.
+If you are wondering whether Paragon is an actual cult, we got you covered.
 SPOILERS AHEAD.

 ‘The Midnight Club’ is based on the 1994 namesake book by Christopher Pike.
 We first learn about Paragon from Ilonka’s description of Brightcliffe.
 As Mark, the nurse practitioner, states while ushering Ilonka and her foster father inside following their arrival, the house itself was built in 1901 by logging industrialist Stanley Oscar Freelon and his wife, Vera.
 During the Depression Era, it was a halfway house.
 Paragon took over the property after that.